-Equally surprising was that 2% of schools reported lower tuition but higher overall COA estimates.
+Equally surprising was that 2% of schools reported lower tuition but higher overall college Cost of attendence estimates.
 While there could be explanations for this, the actual figures raise some eyebrows.

 Seton Hall’s Robert Kelchen took a look at the COA estimates in this survey and found that 27 of the schools reduced the room and board estimates by $3000 or more during the three-year period of the survey.
 To him, that sounded unreasonable.